Votok/SCD30-ESP8266/README.md

-# See how window replacement and morning headaches are related
+# See how window replacement and morning headaches can be related
 *If you open the door to your child's room in the morning, you may be surprised at how it is possible to survive a night without air.
 Especially if you have small rooms and new great sealing windows…*

 ![project image](docs/project.jpg)